junder-git/OLD_rke1_arm64_v2/README.md

 ## NGINX access

+- Consider rancher helm install without specifying nginx to begin with

 ((nginx and gzip config, issues in the past with compression techniques for performance and data security)) - gzip attack nginx
 kubectl get pods,svc,configmaps --namespace=ingress-nginx